JosselinPerret/RATP-ODTGEN/DOCS_INDEX.md

 ## 🔧 Application Summary

+**RATP ODTGEN** is a professional web application developed by Josselin Perret (student at CentraleSupélec) during his internship at RATP.
+The application was created to automate the manual process of recording component numbers, transforming a repetitive and time-consuming task into an efficient digital system.

-**RATP ODTGEN** is a professional web application designed for RATP operations teams to perform real-time component verification using barcode scanning technology.
-It streamlines quality control processes in manufacturing and maintenance operations.
+Designed for RATP operational teams, it enables real-time component verification using barcode scanning technology, optimizing quality control processes in manufacturing and maintenance operations.

 ### Key Features
 - **Multi-format support:** CSV and Excel file uploads